 According the Associated Press, recent high auction prices – and we’re talking hundreds of thousands of dollars — and the fact that Secord has noticed an increase in visitors and sales this year, speaks to the increasing popularity of dog art, and we get it!
 Who wouldn’t want a gorgeous portrait of a pooch hanging on the wall?
 Here’s a crazy fact: The most expensive dog painting ever sold was a 6-by-7-portrait of a Newfoundland and it went for $3.5 million!

 Right now the Secord Gallery is showing the Geraldine Rockefeller Dodge Collection, which includes over 150 pieces of dogs and animals.
-Geraldine was huge in the purebred dog world having founded multiple kennel clubs and bred various types of dog.
+Geraldine was huge in the purebred Dog Art Gallery New York world having founded multiple kennel clubs and bred various types of dog.
 Needless to say, she had a huge collection of art dedicated to her passion, which is now publicly available.

-You can also see 19th and 20th Century paintings depicting over 100 breeds of dog as well as pieces by living artists and their contemporary work.
+You can also see 19th and 20th Century paintings depicting over 100 breeds of dog as well as pieces by living artists and their contemporary work (dog walking services nyc).

 Here are a handful of paintings, but you should definitely check out the rest in person.
 We think this would make a great day trip or group activity!